How to Prevent Water Damage

 #3.
 Check for Water Leaks and Fix Them

 Why it matters: Persistent leaks lead to mold and mildew, rot, and even termites and carpenter ants (they like chewing soggy wood, since it’s soft).
-Yet if you fix a leak soon after it starts, there may be no long-term damage at all.
+But if you fix a leak soon after it starts, there may be no long-term damage at all.

 How to check for leaks: